strimzi/strimzi.github.io/_posts/2019-03-01-resizing-persistent-volumes.md

 _Note:
 Support for resizing volumes depends on the version of your Kubernetes or OpenShift cluster and on the infrastructure it runs on.
-The steps described in this arrticle were tested with OpenShift 4 on Amazon AWS.
+The steps described in this arrticle were tested with OpenShift 4 on Amazon AWS, but they should be compatible with Kubernetes 1.11+ and OpenShift 3.11+.
 If you want to try OpenShift 4, check out the [Developer Preview](https://try.openshift.com/)._

 In an ideal case, you would just edit the `Kafka` custom resource and increase the size of the persistent volume.